billhails/MuseScore-plugins/src/Tuning/README.md

 of offsets manually, hit apply to try them out, and the plugin applied them then vanished with no record of your work other than the score.

+### Annotate

+Annotates each note with the offset in cents that was applied.
+I wanted this, so you all get it `:-)`.